RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 >
 > Q: Apart from the Logitech MX Master, recommend **one** mouse with a side scroll wheel.
 Only the name is needed, no description.
 >
-> 典型错误：Razer Pro Click, Microsoft Sculpt Ergonomic Mouse
+> 参考答案：Kensington Pro Fit Ergo Vertical Wireless Trackball; Keychron M6 Wireless Mouse
 >
+> 典型错误：Razer Pro Click, Microsoft Sculpt Ergonomic Mouse, Microsoft Surface Precision Mouse, MX Anywhere
+>
-> 正确情况：4oL 错, Sonnet 3.5 错
+> 正确情况：4oL 错, Sonnet 3.7 错错, Sonnet 3.7 thinking 错错

 > Q: The command recompiles all out-of-date files in a QuestaSim project? (not `vlog` or `vcom`)
 >